-This album set the tone for the rest of the decade for Waits during his beatnik/jazz period, although it is stylistically very different from his more experimental work of the 80s and 90s, in fact almost unrecognisable if you compare the two periods.
-Music critics seemingly also warmed to this album, with Rolling Stone magazine placing it at number 339 in its list of the top 500 albums of all time, Waits highest placing on that list.
+This album set the tone for the rest of the decade for Waits during his beatnik/jazz period, although it is stylistically very different from his more experimental work of the 80s and 90s, in fact almost unrecognizable if you compare the two periods.
+Music critics seemingly also warmed to this album, with Rolling Stone magazine placing it at number 339 on its list of the top 500 albums of all time, Waits highest placing on that list.
 Musically it is a very nice listen highlighting his interest in the beat generation and jazz, as well as showcasing his ability as a singer, songwriter, and arranger.
-In conclusion then, The Heart of Saturday Night is well worth a night time listen with wine in hand, and is a good place to start for those who want to get in to this great musician.
+In conclusion, then, The Heart of Saturday Night is well worth a night time listen with wine in hand, and is a good place to start for those who want to get into this great musician.